fibo/zeroconf-redux/README.md

 just install and add them to your *.babelrc*.

 #### LiveReactload

+**NOTA BENE** the instructions below work, but, they will be changed and updated when next HMR will be released.

 You can benefit from awesome **hot reloading** feature using [livereactload].